 Today we are young people in America raising our voices against gun violence.

-The mainstream media’s abundant support for the students in Parkland and the minimal support for black youth, who are affected by it the most is evident.
-This movement against gun violence has been deemed a “new wave of student activism” when black students have been rallying against gun violence for generations yet continue to be seen as “divisive” and “violent” for directing attention to how gun violence affects black communities.
+Many were shocked by this, despite the fact that we live in a society that was built on a foundation of violence; the genocide of Indigenous people, built on the backs of kidnapped, enslaved and abused Black people, and where the “right to bear arms” really applies to those who aren’t Black and Brown.
+The mainstream media’s abundant support for the white students and the minimal support for Black youth, who are affected by it the most, is evident.
+This movement against gun violence has been deemed a “new wave of student activism,” when Black youth have been rallying against gun violence for generations, yet continue to be seen as “divisive” and “violent” for directing attention to how gun violence affects Black communities.

 “I represent the African-American women who are victims of gun violence, who are simply statistics instead of vibrant, beautiful girls full of potential.
-For far too long, these black girls and women have been just numbers.
+For far too long, these Black girls and women have been just numbers.
 I am here to say never again for those girls too.”– Naomi Wadler